gazebosim/gz-physics/examples/hello_world_loader/README.md

 ### DART plugin on Linux

-For example, if you have the Ignition Physics plugin for DART compiled, find where it's installed with:
+For example, if you have the Gazebo Physics plugin for DART compiled, find where it's installed with:

 ~~~